Basic College Facts

 College is supposed to be a ticket to economic mobility and a better life.
 For too many, that is simply not the case.

 College is too expensive and delivers too little for too many.
-Too many students attend colleges with persistent low graduation rates and, those who do complete their degree, face uncertain job prospects and high debt.
+Too many students attend colleges with persistently low graduation rates, and those who do complete their degree often face uncertain job prospects and high debt.

 Low-income students, first-generation students and students of color are most affected by these college failings.

 We believe in better.

 This is what we know.
 And – on behalf of the 19M college students – we want better.

-We believe there should be more room in U.S. higher education for innovative, nonprofit college startups that break the mold on results, cost and accountability.
+We believe there should be more room in U.S. higher education for innovative and carefully regulated nonprofit college startups that break the mold on results, cost and accountability.
 And for a movement of new colleges to take hold, we need reform to our system of college accreditation which currently blocks the formation of new colleges.